Entrepreneurs’ Relief - “disposal of part of a business”: meaning - case law continued

 Mr Harrison appealed against a capital gains tax assessment for 1989/90 on the gain arising from the disposal of the premises.
 The General Commissioners held that the two sales were capable of together constituting a disposal of the whole of the business and there was a connection between the sales.
 Consequently retirement relief was due on the disposal of the premises.

-In the High Court Blackburne J. considered whether a continuing intention to dispose of the premises along with the remainder of the assets of the business was on its own sufficient to create a connection between the two disposals to different persons separated in time by many months.
-He concluded that it was not and allowed the Revenue’s appeal.
+The High Court considered whether a continuing intention to dispose of the premises along with the remainder of the assets of the business was on its own sufficient to create a connection between the two disposals to different persons separated in time by many months.
+The Court concluded that it was not and allowed the appeal.

 This case again demonstrates that in certain circumstances relief may not be available where, although a business is entirely disposed of, this happens by way of more than one transaction.